igorw-forks/fuelphp/README.md

-# FuelPHP 2.0-alpha
+# FuelPHP 2.0-dev

-This is very early alpha development of the next generation of FuelPHP.
-Almost nothing is fixed at this point thus it is very much not recommended for production use.
+This is the development of the next generation of FuelPHP.
+As the Kernel package is now considered feature complete we are moving towards a first beta release.
+It is still not recommended for production usage.
-While this is written anew from the ground up, it still very much relies on v1.x for much of its functionality.
+While this is written anew from the ground up, much of the code was ported from v1.x.

 ## How to install

 Clone or download this repository and run `composer.phar install` from the commandline in the directory where you put Fuel.
-That will clone the "fuel/kernel", "fuel/core", "fuel/legacy" and "fuel/oil" packages into the fuelphp directory.
+That will clone the "fuel/kernel", "fuel/core", "fuel/oil", "doctrine/dbal" packages into the fuelphp directory.
+If you want to keep using a static interface you need to add `"fuel/static" : "dev-master"` to the main *composer.json* file.
+You can also add `"fuel/legacy"` in the same way that should allow most of the 1.x API calls on the new codebase.

 ## Important changes

 Below I'll keep a list of important techniques/patterns implemented.

-### Adoption of industry standards like Composer/Packagist and PSR-0
+### Adoption of industry standards like Composer/Packagist and PSR-0 & PSR-1

 Version 2.0 will include and have its packages setup to be installable using Composer.
 Also allowing you to easily include packages from Packagist.